Kazimira Prunskienė

-Prunskienė is also a member of the Council of Women World Leaders, an International network of current and former women presidents and prime ministers whose mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women and equitable development.
+Prunskienė is also a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women and equitable development.

 Early life and education

 Prunskienė was born as Kazimira Danutė Stankevičiūtė in the village of Vasiuliškė, Ostland (now Lithuania).
 Her father, Pranas Stankevičius, worked as a forest ranger and owned several hectares of land.
-Known as a jolly musician who played many instruments at country weddings, including the guitar, fiddle, concertina, and a pipe of his own making, Stankevičius was killed by the NKVD in the Labanoras Forest when Kazimira was just one year old.
+Known as a jolly musician who played many instruments at country weddings, including the guitar, fiddle, concertina, and a pipe of his own making, Stankevičius was killed by the NKVD in the Labanoras Forest when Kazimira was one year old.

 Prunskienė attended Vilnius University, earning her degree in economics in 1965 and later earned her doctorate from the same university in the same subject during the late 1980s.
 Afterwards, she stayed on at the university first as an instructor, then as a senior associate in the Department of Industrial Economics.

 Before getting her first degree, Prunskienė married Povilas Prunskus.
 Between 1963 and 1971 she bore three children — a son named Vaidotas and two daughters called Rasa and Daivita.
 She would later divorce her first husband and remarry in 1989 to Algimantas Tarvidas.

 Political career

 Prunskienė shifted slowly from university to government circles.
 Joining the Lithuanian Communist Party in 1980, by 1986 she began acting as the deputy director for the Lithuanian Soviet Socialist Republic's Agricultural Economics Research Institute.
 In 1988 Prunskienė helped found the grass-roots Lithuanian restructuring movement Sąjūdis, which eventually grew into Lithuania's leading pro-independence group.
 In late 1980s Prunskienė became Deputy Chairwoman of Council of Ministers of Lithuanian SSR.

 She was elected to the position of the Prime Minister of the first government on 17 March by the Supreme Council of Lithuania.
 By this, she became the first woman to become Prime Minister of Lithuania and first Prime Minister after 11 March 1990.
 She immediately faced the problems brought on by an economic embargo set in place by Mikhail Gorbachev in an attempt to force Lithuania back under control of the crumbling USSR.
 Prunskienė flew to countries all over the world, including the United States, to try to gain support for negotiations with Gorbachev about the embargo through such committees as the Helsinki Commission.
 After nine months in office, Prunskienė resigned and later headed the Department of Agriculture in Lithuania.

 In 1994 Prunskienė left the Democratic Labour Party of Lithuania.
 The next year she became leader of Lithuanian Women Party.
 She was also the leader of the Peasants and New Democracy Union, before leaving it in 2009.
 She established the Lithuanian People's Party soon afterwards.

+In 2012 Prunskienė suffered a stroke and her health declined.
+She has not been participating in politics and public life since then.